NTIG-Umea/wu2-spel-marc0-03/TASKLIST.md

 - [X] Do alot of work
 - [X] Get forced to move project to a new repository
-- [ ] Move project to new repository
+- [x] Move project to new repository
-- [ ] Health pickups from enemies
+- [ x Health pickups from enemies
 - [ ] Start using tilemaps and check everything works
 - [ ] Make doors and items
 - [ ] Final boss